exporl/apex/documentation/l34device/index.md

 =====================================

-To directly stimulate subjects using cochlear implants from Cochlear, Apex3 uses the NICv2 interface, provided by Cochlear.
+To directly stimulate subjects using cochlear implants from Cochlear, APEX 4 uses the NICv2 interface, provided by Cochlear.
 This interface is abstracted as the L34Device (to be used under ).
 It is always called L34, irrespective of the device that is used with NICv2 (which can be an L34 but also an SP12 or other devices).